-- If the student has evidence of an error, the instructor will meet with the student within the first 30 days of the term succeeding the term in which the grade was assigned. - 2.
-The instructor will review the evidence and discuss the basis of the student's appeal; if an error is verified, he or she will recalculate the student's grade as appropriate. - 3.
-If the recalculation results in a different grade, the instructor will submit a grade change eform to correct the grade.
+- 1. If the student has evidence of an error, the faculty member will meet with the student within the first 30 days of the term succeeding the term in which the grade was assigned. - 2.
+The faculty member will review the evidence and discuss the basis of the student's appeal; if an error is verified, they will recalculate the student's grade as appropriate. - If the recalculation results in a different grade, the faculty member will submit a grade change eform to correct the grade.

-At his or her discretion, the instructor may resolve a grade issue informally in discussion with the student.
+At his or her discretion, the faculty member may resolve a grade issue informally in discussion with the student.